WouterServaes/FlowfieldResearchProject/README.md

 	targetPos = GetMidOfSquare(newSqrIdx);
 }
 ```
+The agent movement itself is handled by a simple Seek movement behavior, seeking this targetPos.
 ## Extras <a name="Extras"></a>
   For this project I used the Elite Engine framework, authors of this framework are Matthieu Delaere and Thomas Goussaert.